Lori Roy: Writing process and themes

-Roy used a short story that she did not release as the basis for Bent Road.
+Roy limits the rough draft stage and spends more time on editing.
+A short story that she did not release was used as the basis for Bent Road.
 During the two years she took to write Bent Road and get it published, Roy set up social media accounts to advertise the novel.
 The main characters are a family who move to Kansas during the 1967 Detroit riot.
 Until She Comes Home takes place in Detroit during 1958.
 Both books have a plot about a missing person and a previous murder.

 For Let Me Die in His Footsteps, Roy set her book in the 1930s and 1950s in Kentucky.
 Her contemporary works, The Disappearing and Gone Too Long are set in Florida and Georgia, respectively.

 During her writing of The Disappearing, Roy focused on individual characters and summarized the completed content before the book was fully written.
 She based the story on a criminal investigation at the Arthur G. Dozier School for Boys and killings by Ted Bundy.
 In Gone Too Long, Roy focused on the Ku Klux Klan and included a timeline of the organization.
 Her books are written in the Southern Gothic and mystery fiction genres.